pa2si/tortuga/README.md

-v 0.14.0
+v 0.14.1

 What's new:

-- new desktop layout for single event
+- now passing locale when going back from single event or all events

 Done: